 Constitution Day in Spain

-Constitution Day is a holiday that’s observed in Spain and commemorates the approval of the Spanish Constitution in 1978.
-This is a day that’s observed on December 6th annually and is observed as a public holiday.
+Constitution Day is a holiday observed in Spain that commemorates the approval of the Spanish Constitution in 1978.
+It is observed annually on December 6th and is recognized as a public holiday.

-This means that it’s a day off for much of the general public and many schools, government buildings, and businesses are closed on this day.
-It’s also customary for some high school students in Spain to be invited to the parliamentary buildings in Madrid a few days before this holiday to read Spain’s Constitution aloud in the Lower House.
+This means it is a day off for much of the general public, and many schools, government buildings, and businesses are closed on this day.
+It is also customary for some high school students in Spain to be invited to the parliamentary buildings in Madrid a few days before this holiday to read Spain’s Constitution aloud in the Lower House.

-On October 31, 1978, the Spanish Constitution was created and it was ratified on December 6th of that same year.
-It was one of two fully democratic constitutions that were created and ratified in Spain, and it went into full effect on December 29th of 1978.
+On October 31, 1978, the Spanish Constitution was created, and it was ratified on December 6th of that same year.
+It was one of two fully democratic constitutions that have been created and ratified in Spain, and it went into full effect on December 29th, 1978.

-When it went into effect it essentially marked the culmination of the transition in Spain to a democratic society after the death of General Francisco Franco on November 20, 1975.
-Franco had ruled over Spain as a military decade for almost 4-decades.
+When it went into effect, it essentially marked the culmination of the transition in Spain to a democratic society after the death of General Francisco Franco on November 20, 1975.
+Franco had ruled over Spain as a military dictator for almost four decades.

 Facts About Spain

-As we began to dig into the history and culture of Spain, we came across some facts that we thought were pretty interesting.
-So interesting, in fact, that we just couldn’t resist sharing it with everyone reading about Spain’s Constitution Day.
+As we began to delve into the history and culture of Spain, we came across some facts that we thought were quite interesting.
+So interesting, in fact, that we couldn’t resist sharing them with everyone reading about Spain’s Constitution Day.

 - Spain is the second-largest country in the EU.